oliverlabs/azure-networking/README.md

 # A Curated List of Azure Networking Resources

-These resources can be used to prepare for your AZ-700 exam or simply to get more familiar with networking concepts in Microsoft Azure.
-Enjoy!
+The resources linked in this repo can be used to prepare for your AZ-700 exam or simply to get more familiar with networking concepts in Microsoft Azure. #

+Enjoy! :roller_coaster:

 ## GitHub Resources